monocongo/cvdata/README.md

 This package can be installed into the active Python environment, making the `cvdata` module available for import within other Python codes and available for utilization at the command line as illustrated in the usage examples below.
-This package is currently supported for Python version 3.7, and the installation methods below assume that the package will be installed into a Python 3.7 virtual environment.
+This package is currently supported for Python versions 3.6 and 3.7, and the installation methods below assume that the package will be installed into a Python 3.6 or 3.7 virtual environment.

 ##### From PyPI
 This package can be installed into the active Python environment from PyPI via